aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/eos-config-future.md

       render_spanning_tree_portfast_edge: <bool; default=False>

       # Available from AVD 6.4.0.
-      # When `true`, the '!' separator before 'boot secret' is only rendered when the key is provided.
+      # When `true`, the '!' separator before 'boot secret' is only rendered when `boot.secret.key` is provided.
-      # When `false` (default), the '!' separator is always rendered when `boot.secret` is defined, even if key is missing, for backward compatibility.
-This will be changed in AVD 7.0.0.
+      # When `false` (default), the '!' separator is always rendered when `boot.secret` is defined, even if `boot.secret.key` is missing, for backward compatibility.
       only_render_separator_with_boot_secret_key: <bool; default=False>
     ```